budryerson/TFMini-Plus-I2C/README.md

 # TFMini-Plus-I2C
 ### PLEASE NOTE:

+**v1.7.0** - This version relaxes use of the `recoverI2Cbus()` function by assuming default I2C port pin numbers.
+Also, it is extended to a second I2C port, if any.
+And, the function has been added to the example sketch.<br />
+NOTE: Using this function may have helped resolve some erratic Arduino Due problems.

 **v1.6.0** - This version reverses and corrects the `ENABLE_OUTPUT` and `DISABLE_OUTPUT` commands.<br />

 **v1.5.0** - An I2C device that quits unexpectedly can leave the bus in a hung state, waiting for a data transfer to complete.
-With this version, users can call `recoverI2CBus()` instead of `Wire.begin()` in the `setup()` portion of the example sketch to releave this condition.
+With this version, users can call `recoverI2CBus()` instead of `Wire.begin()` in the `setup()` portion of the example sketch to relieve this condition.
 See the library files for more details.<br />

 Also in this version, redundant code to close the I2C bus following a `requestFrom()` created problems for some users.
 It was not needed and has been eliminated.<br />